skonves/express-http-context/README.md

 ## Troubleshooting
 To avoid weird behavior with express:
 1. Make sure you require `express-http-context` in the first row of your app.
 Some popular packages use async which breaks CLS.
-1. If you are using `body-parser` and context is getting lost, register it in express before you register `express-http-context`'s middleware.

 For users of Node 10
 1. Node 10.0.x - 10.3.x are not supported.
 V8 version 6.6 introduced a bug that breaks async_hooks during async/await.
 Node 10.4.x uses V8 v6.7 in which the bug is fixed.
 See: https://github.com/nodejs/node/issues/20274.